Marta Rădulescu

-Marta D. Rădulescu (April 24, 1912 – September 5, 1959) was a Romanian poet, journalist, and novelist, made famous in the 1930s for her autofictional work.
+Marta D. Rădulescu or Rădulescu-Moga (April 24, 1912 – September 5, 1959) was a Romanian poet, journalist, and novelist, made famous in the 1930s for her autofictional work.
 From an academic family with a penchant for radical politics, she veered into fascist politics, supporting the Iron Guard.
-The commitment shaped part of her work, which, from a satirical rendition of education in the provinces, becomes a document of interwar radicalization and student political battles.
-Scandal followed the publication of her early prose works, particularly after claims that they had been largely or entirely written by her father—or, alternatively, by her friend and putative lover N. Crevedia.
+The commitment shaped part of her literary output.
+From a satirical rendition of education in the provinces, with borrowings from Ionel Teodoreanu, it veered into a document of interwar radicalization and student political battles.
+Scandal followed the publication of her early prose works, particularly after claims that they had been largely or entirely written by her father—or, alternatively, by her friend and putative lover Nicolae Crevedia.
 Her polemic with Crevedia was consumed in the national press and in books written by both participants.

-A believer in antisemitic conspiracy theories, Rădulescu put out the Iron Guard magazine Revista Mea between 1935 and 1937.
+Rădulescu's family moved away from an initial commitment to left-wing politics, joining the far-right of Romanian nationalism.
+This transition ended up straining relations between Marta and her Jewish publishers at Adevărul.
+She became a believer in antisemitic conspiracy theories, airing these through the magazine Revista Mea, which she put out as an Iron Guard satellite between 1935 and 1937.
 By then, however, her sincerity and political literacy had been put into question by Crevedia.
 She faded into obscurity by 1940, when she issued her last novel, the first installment of an uncompleted cycle.
 Her other published works include modern fairy tales and a travelogue of her hiking trips.

 Biography

 Debut

-Born in Pitești, her father Dan Rădulescu was a chemist, and, in the 1930s, a professor at the University of Cluj.
+Born in Pitești, Marta noted that she had Transylvanian roots, despite being formally from the "Old Kingdom".
+She was the daughter of chemist Dan Rădulescu who, in the 1930s, worked as a professor at the University of Cluj.
 Under the pseudonym Justus, he also penned literary works.
 Marta's brother, Fluor, followed the same career path as their father, and ended up teaching alongside him.
-It was also in Cluj that Rădulescu completed her secondary education, at Regina Maria High School.
+It was also in Cluj that Rădulescu completed her secondary education, at Regina Maria High School; she had earlier been homeschooled by her mother.
 According to her own recollections, her first poem was an "invective" directed at sandals her father had bought for her—Magda was frustrated that other children had fancier footwear, while her family shunned luxuries.
-A "literay friend" read the poem, and encouraged her to send her attempts for publication in Dimineața Copiilor magazine (a supplement of Dimineața daily).
+A "literary friend" read the poem, and encouraged her to send her attempts for publication in Dimineața Copiilor magazine (a supplement of Dimineața daily).
 Though not published immediately, she was urged by editor Nicolae Constantin Batzaria to continue with perfecting her style.
 Her first published work, the poem Vorbind cu luna ("Talking to the Moon"), appeared in Dimineața Copiilor in 1929.